Micropterix aureatella: Description

 The wingspan is 9–11 mm.
-The head is yellowish and the base colour of the forewings is purple or bronze with two golden bands and an oval spot towards the wingtip.
+The head is light ferruginous in colour, the forewings shining bronzy-purple with a straight fascia towards base, a rather oblique somewhat bent median fascia, and a spot towards costa posteriorly pale shining golden (forewings with termen always bronzy-purple).
+Hindwings bronzy-grey, posteriorly purplish-tinged.
 The adults have working mandibles and feed on the pollen of a variety of flowers, especially those of sedges (Carex species).